comit-network/RFCs/RFC-002-SWAP.md

 #### `beta_ledger`

-The `BetaLedger` is the ledger on which the Sender buys and the Receiver sells.
+The ledger on which the Sender buys and the Receiver sells.

 ##### `value`
-`LedgerName`: the name of the ledger in ASCII (lower case). <!-- TODO: Issue needed as currently case sensitive -->
+The name of the ledger in ASCII (lower case). <!-- TODO: Issue needed as currently case sensitive -->

 ##### `parameters`